MarcNairn/SpinOrg/README.md

     return fig, ax
 end
 ```

-We show what the output for these parameters below:
+Where we can find the immediate emergence of the superradiant phase for the cavity field:

 ![Cavity population over time](plots/sample_images/adaga_SO.svg)